deroneriksson/stf4j/docs/index.md

 Next, let's have a look at a model that returns multiple outputs.
 The `boolean_logic` model in the `stf4j-test-models` project has 2 boolean inputs and 5 boolean outputs.
-The model takes the 2 boolean inputs and performs the following boolean logic operations on the inputs and provides them as outputs: AND, OR, XOR, NOT AND, NOT OR.
+The model takes the 2 boolean inputs and performs the following boolean logic operations on the inputs and provides them as outputs: "and", "or", "xor", "not_and", "not_or".

 Here, we input `true` for `input1` and `false` for `input2`.
 We retrieve the values of the inputs ANDed and ORed together.